hackUSU/learn/brainfood/html.md

 # html brain.food
 HTML stands for HyperText Markup Language.
 It is the standard markup language used to create web pages.
-It is written in the form of HTML elements consisting of tags enclosed in angle brackets. (`<html>`).
+A markup language is simply adding small elements to text in order to explain to the web browser how the text and images should be formatted on the page.
+These small elements are in the form of tags enclosed in angle brackets. (`<html>`).

 ## Tutorials